 Coding Dojo’s focus is to create well-rounded developers fluent in a variety of technologies and programming languages.The program offers on-site, online and hybrid training options for beginners and career developers.
 Beginners can take an online/onsite bootcamp in 14 weeks.
 Working developers that are eager to learn a new stack can take a one month long dev accelerator course.

-If you choose a traditional, on-site, three-stack bootcamp, the tuition at Coding Dojo is $13,495.
+If you choose a traditional, on-site, three-stack bootcamp, the tuition at Coding Dojo is $13,495 (14 weeks long).
 For online or hybrid bootcamps that teach two full stacks, the tuition is $7,500 and $11,500 respectively.
 The Dev Accelerator, for experienced devs, teaches one full stack for $5,000.

-From Code 101 to Code 401, Code Fellows will cost $20,099.
+To take all courses from Code 101 to Code 401 (20 weeks long), Code Fellows will cost $20,099.
 Students have the opportunity to test into any level.
-Self-taught developers who develop intermediate-level ability on their own can test directly into Code 401 and reduce their tuition to $12,000.
+Self-taught developers at intermediate-level ability can test directly into Code 401 and reduce their tuition to $12,000.

 If you are a veteran, woman or minority and qualify for a scholarship, Code Fellows may be a more affordable option.
-If you’re a beginner and cost is your biggest concern, Coding Dojo is much more affordable.
+If you’re a beginner looking for a shorter class and cost is your biggest concern, Coding Dojo is much more affordable.
 For intermediate developers with some programming knowledge, whether Code Fellows or Coding Dojo is more affordable depends on your exact level and which language you’d like to learn.

 Location + Time Commitment